-How many of these cabins do they need to book to accommodate every person?CorrectIncorrect
+How many of the above cabins do they need to book to accommodate every person?CorrectIncorrect

 26. QuestionCategory: Measurement

 A floor rug measuring 4 metres by 3 metres is placed in the middle of a living room.

 How much of the floor is not covered by the rug?CorrectIncorrect